 The Importance of Creating a Poem Title

-Written by: Gail DeBole
+by Gail DeBole

 Why is a title for a poem important?
 A title draws the reader in by piquing the reader’s interest, while providing an element of suspense by not giving the theme or ending away.

 I started writing poetry when I was six years old, but did not understand the importance of titles until I joined Poetrysoup.com.
 O.K., I am a slow learner in that respect, but no one had ever taught me the importance of a title for a poem.
 I had poetry published in high school and college literary magazines.
 Sometimes my published poems had titles, and sometimes they didn’t.
-Because the expectation wasn’t there, there were many poems I wrote that did not
+Because the expectation wasn’t there, there were many poems I wrote that did not have titles.

 I began to see the importance of a title after being forced to create a title for my first poem posted on Poetrysoup.com.
 So here’s my so-called process in creating a title for your poem in case this sometimes presents a problem.
 Of course, it is not a hard and fast process because creativity is not a process set in stone.
 And if you don’t need any tips regarding how to create a title, do you have tips that you can share with others?

 - When Reading Other Poems, Take Note of the Titles